sunilshah/Automation/README.md

 We all know from personal experience, that it is easier said than done.

 Prediction for automation is different from generic statistical prediction because errors in prediction can have drastic consequences.
-Moreover, it is common that new modalities of the system (the environment in RL) appear as a direct result of the use of the predictions in automation.
+Moreover, it is common that new modalities of the system (the environment in RL) are discovered as a direct result of the use of the predictions in automation.